flaviocopes/svelte-handbook/content/Svelte Components.md

 and you want to provide other components the ability to change the color of the button.

-> A better solution for this use caseis to use props, which is something we'll talk about in the next chapter.
+> A better solution for this use case is to use props, which is something we'll talk about in the next chapter.
 But stick with me for this example

 You can provide a function, called `changeColor`.